node-pinus/pinus/packages/pinus-protobuf/README.md

 - **package** : The array with simple content (integer, float) are packaged by default.And the complex content(message, string) are not packaged.

-- **long** : Pomelo protocol do not support long type, because there are no long int in javascript.All the integer bigger than 32 bits will be translate to a 64bit float, which has only has 52 bits significant figure.
+- **long** : Pinus protocol do not support long type, because there are no long int in javascript.All the integer bigger than 32 bits will be translate to a 64bit float, which has only has 52 bits significant figure.
 It will lost presion for any integer has more than 52 bits significant figures.

-- **default** : Pomelo-protobuf do not support default keyword, for the default value is only used to initialized the element at the decoder side, which can be done by the constructor.
+- **default** : Pinus-protobuf do not support default keyword, for the default value is only used to initialized the element at the decoder side, which can be done by the constructor.

-- **enum** : Pomelo-protobuf do not support the enum keyword.
+- **enum** : Pinus-protobuf do not support the enum keyword.